kiarta-id/about-us/README.md

 # about-us
-to describe about-us
-starting on Thursday, September 02 2021
+to describe about-us.
+Starting on Thursday, September 02 2021